MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 1. Select **Save.**

 1. Validate that your transformation component appears correctly.
 A component type of **IOM Provider Definition Transformation** with the transformation name should be displayed.
-If it isn't displayed, select **Add existing**, and then select the transformation you just created.
+If it isn't displayed, select **Add existing**, and then select the transformation you created.

 ## Add business event definitions